 Schott publish her music, and commissions include ensemble pieces for Birmingham Contemporary Music Group, CoMA, a music theatre ensemble piece for Occupy the Pianos festival London, song cycle Musae for Lucy Schaufer and Huw Watkins Cheltenham Festival 2019.
-Her string trio Völuspá received its US premiere at Tanglewood Contemporary Music Festival this summer where she was also coaching Tanglewood New Fromm players, and hosting composer panel discussions/ interviews.
+Her string trio Völuspá received its US premiere at Tanglewood Contemporary Music Festival 2019 where she was also coaching Tanglewood New Fromm players, and hosting composer panel discussions/ interviews.

 Zoë was a judge on BBC TV’s Maestro and Young Musician of the Year; regular guest commentator/presenter for BBC Proms and Radio 3, Newsnight; and was on the UK panel for the 2009 Eurovision Song Contest.
 She has written for publications including Classical Music Magazine, The Strad, Guardian, Sound and Music, Sinfini and her own Z Blog.
 She is host of London Sinfonietta’s new podcast series “The Music That Made Me” and “Shorts”, part of LS “Lockdown Live” YouTube series.

 She is much in demand for educational activities, including : – strings tutor for National Youth Orchestra of GB, artistic director of Saigon Chamber Music Festival in Vietnam, Harstad Strings in Arctic Norway and regular jury member for international competitions including the Royal Philharmonic Society and Young Musician of the Gulf, Bahrain.
-She has recently mentored both Heloise Werner and the Hermes Experiment on new shows and coaches chamber music at the Royal Academy of Music.
+She has mentored both Heloise Werner and the Hermes Experiment on new shows and coaches chamber music at the Royal Academy of Music.